-The bill amends Minnesota Statutes 2024, specifically section 326B.198, to modify the certification requirements for underground telecommunications installers.
-Key changes include the removal of the requirement for a minimum of two safety-qualified installers to be present during directional drilling operations, and the stipulation that all installations of underground telecommunications infrastructure must be performed by safety-qualified installers meeting the specified requirements.
-Additionally, the effective date for these changes is set for the day following final enactment.
+This bill amends Minnesota Statutes 2024, specifically section 326B.198, to modify the certification requirements for underground telecommunications installers.
+Key changes include the removal of the requirement for a minimum of two safety-qualified installers to be present during directional drilling operations, and the establishment of a new effective date for the certification requirements, which will take effect the day following final enactment.
+Additionally, the bill clarifies that all installations of underground telecommunications infrastructure must be performed by safety-qualified installers meeting the specified requirements.

-Furthermore, the bill introduces new provisions regarding the certification standards for safety-qualified underground telecommunications installers.
-It mandates a 40-hour initial training course, an examination, and a four-hour refresher course every three years to maintain certification.
-A new provision allows approved training providers to apply for retroactive credit for classroom instruction delivered up to two years prior to their approval, provided they meet certain criteria.
-This aims to ensure that individuals who have previously undergone relevant training can still achieve certification under the new standards.
+Furthermore, the bill outlines the certification standards for safety-qualified underground telecommunications installers, which include completing a 40-hour initial course, passing an examination, and undertaking a four-hour refresher course every three years.
+It also introduces a provision allowing approved training providers to apply for retroactive credit for classroom instruction delivered up to two years prior to their approval, provided they meet certain criteria.
+This aims to streamline the certification process and ensure that installers are adequately trained and qualified for safe installation practices.

 1st Engrossment: 326B.198